exploratory-io/book/tutorials/flight.md

 ![](images/flight-add-data-frame.png)

-You can see the first 10 rows of the data from the file you're importing.
+Aftr you select a file 'airline_delay_part1.csv'and hit OK, You'll see the first 10 rows of the data you're importing.

 ![](images/flight-data-import.png)